bizweekgraphics/swoopyarrows/README.md

 swoopyarrows.js
 ===============

 Finally an open source project to match the scope of our ambition! **swoopyarrows.js** makes swoopy arrows between things.
-It currently depends on D3 and returns a closure vaguely akin to the [d3.svg.axis()](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-axis) object.
+It currently depends on D3 and returns a closure vaguely akin to the [d3.svg.axis()](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-axis) object, except sloppier and more confused.

 <a href="#swoopyArrow" name="swoopyArrow">#</a> **swoopyArrow**()